tsingke/AlphaEvolution/README.md

 gbesthistory=gbesthistory(1:MaxFEs);
 end
 ```

-`Note: This paper has been submitted to Elseviewer Journal "Knowledge-Based Systems.
+`Note: This paper has been submitted to Elseviewer Journal "Knowledge-Based Systems".
 The source code mentioned in the paper is only for the purpose of article review and cannot be used for any other purposes without the author's permission.`

 ## Acknowledgements